 Families begin to set out their dolls in mid-February, which, because of the extent of the tiers and size of the displays, can take multiple days to construct.
-Taking down the display, however, is done as close to March third as possible: It is said that if a Hina Matsuri display is taken down too long after the day that the family’s daughter will marry late, perhaps not at all — a common superstition that even many a modern parent even is not willing to risk.
+Taking down the display, however, is done as close to March 3 as possible: It is said that if a Hina Matsuri display is taken down too long after the day that the family’s daughter will marry late, perhaps not at all — a common superstition that even many a modern parent even is not willing to risk.

 The traditional foods for the Hina Matsuri, which are served at the parties families throw to celebrate their daughters, revolve around delicate and beautiful items that can be artfully arranged to evoke the beautiful nature of girls.
 In the past, this was the only time to have a party that just celebrated girls and not boys as well.

 Ningyo and the accessories of Hina Matsuri displays each have a prescribed order on the multi-tiered platforms that can be seen throughout the city and in individual homes.
 The more elaborate and traditional displays also have various household and celebratory items on them as well as the dolls.
-The platform is made up of either five or seven tiers, all of which are covered by a red carpeting and the whole display is most often placed in front of a gold covered screen.
+The platform is made up of either five or seven tiers, all of which are covered by a red carpeting and the whole display is most often placed in front of a gold-covered screen.

 Proper placement is crucial, and the top tier holds only two dolls, representations of the emperor and empress, always with the man to the right of the woman.
-Many more traditional displays will have a vase for a plum blossoms between these two dolls.
+Many more traditional displays will have a vase for plum blossoms between these two dolls.
 The second tier has court ladies on it, along with accessories for serving sake.
 The third tier has all the male court entertainers.